iAbhishek91/learn-istio/docs/12-debugging-istio.md

 i pc log <pod> --level debug # no restart required recommended way

 ## there are differnt types of logger (enable few)
-i pc log matching-live-indexer-68c6865dc8-g94qb --level upstream:debug,connection:debug
+i pc log <pod-name in the mesh> --level upstream:debug,connection:debug i pc log <pod-name in the mesh> --level router:debug,http:debug,pool:debug,client:debug,connection:debug

 # other ways
 ## add pod annotation: to make change in the sidecar we need to restart the po